 What is a course design template?

-A course design template is a template used to help educators, marketers or trainers create their course outlines instead of having to come up with course outline content from scratch.
+A course design template or a curriculum outline template is a template used to help educators, marketers or trainers create their course outlines instead of having to come up with course outline content from scratch.

 course design template